F5Networks/f5-ci-docs/docs/kubernetes/asp-k-ephemeral-store.rst

 ```````````````````````````````````

 Encrypt the certificates as Kubernetes Secrets.
 The example below creates three (3) Secrets.

-The first Secret is for the ephemeral store Pods created by the PetSet.
+- The first Secret is for the ephemeral store Pods created by the PetSet.
-The second and third Secrets allow the :ref:`ASP Daemonset <deploy-asp>` to access data in the ephemeral store.
+- The second and third Secrets allow the :ref:`ASP Daemonset <deploy-asp>` to access data in the ephemeral store.

 .. note::

-   In the third Secret, use just the root certificate, without the key.
+   In the third Secret, use just the root certificate, **without the key**.
    Be sure to specify the namespace the ASP runs in.